That thou art blamed shall not be thy defect,

 Then thou alone kingdoms of hearts shouldst owe.

-Sonnet 70: Translation to modern English
+Sonnet 70 in modern English

 That some people find fault with you won’t be counted as a defect, or a blot on your character, because those who are beautiful have always been the target of slanderous tongues.
 Suspicion always accompanies beauty – a crow taints the air of heaven by flying through it.
 If you could only remain good your critics would recognise that your worth is greater than they had thought, in that time has bestowed gifts on you, because vice, which is like a canker, often attacks the sweetest buds; and you present to the world a springtime of youth which is chaste and unsullied.
 You have bypassed the temptations of youth, either not having been attacked by temptation or by having been victorious when assaulted by it.
 Yet, this praise of you cannot forever be so powerful as to restrain envy, which is perpetually at liberty.
 If suspicion of sin did not cover your appearance you would reign supreme in love over multitudes of people.